mozilla-l10n/localizer-documentation/misc/pootle-migration.md

 * **Translator** - authorized to review translation suggestions and submit translations.
 * **Manager** - authorized to review translation suggestions, submit translations, and adjust the user rights of people within the community

-Unlike Pootle, there’s no differentiation between the ability to review suggestions and submit translations.
+Unlike Pootle, there’s no difference between the ability to review suggestions and submit translations.
 [This document](https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/users.html#user-roles) describes user roles in Pontoon with more details.

 ## Q: What happens to unreviewed suggestions on Pootle?